vallecbg/Vue-SPA-Project/README.md

  - Created animations using Vue's built-in transitions and Animate.css library
  - Created Unit Tests
  - Created Interceptor for the axios requests
+ - Navigation guard to show if the user is logged in